yosrahelal/paladin/doc-site/docs/tutorials/bond-issuance.md

 ## Running the example

-Follow the [Getting Started](../../getting-started/installation/) instructions to set up a Paldin environment, and then follow the example [README](https://github.com/LF-Decentralized-Trust-labs/paladin/blob/main/example/bond/README.md) to run the code.
+Follow the [Getting Started](../../getting-started/installation/) instructions to set up a Paladin environment, and then follow the example [README](https://github.com/LF-Decentralized-Trust-labs/paladin/blob/main/example/bond/README.md) to run the code.